Architectural Update 2019 - 2021

-In 2019, CCHA volunteer Kimberly Steiner indicated an interest in the historic structures she had observed in the county and proposed to photograph Chatham structures in four townships--Baldwin, Center, Williams, and New Hope--as well as within the town of Pittsboro, to provide an updated inventory.
+In 2019, CCHA volunteer Kimberly Steiner indicated an interest in the historic structures she had observed in the county and proposed to photograph Chatham structures in four townships--Baldwin, Center, Williams, and New Hope--as well as within the town of Pittsboro and community of Bynum, to provide an updated inventory.
 When she contacted CCHA about her proposal, she had already driven those parts of the county to list structures of interest and compared those to the structures listed in the Architectural Heritage book, as well as those on the State Historic Preservation Office map of historic places.

 We also welcome contributions of photographs and information—historical and current—about other historic Chatham County structures from any part of the county, from anyone who wishes to contribute.
 Please contact us at Preservation@chathamhistory.org if you are interested in sharing that kind of information with us for inclusion on our website.

 We greatly appreciate Kimberly's many hours of volunteer work on this project.
 The result is a fantastic resource for anyone interested in Chatham's architectural history.